jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>myFedora.yml:</strong> It's the playbook which discribe the jobs to do and in which order.

 <strong>myvars.yml:</strong> describe some variables wich define versions softwares.
 <strong>!!
-Be carefull to modify this file before to execute the Playbook !!</strong>
+Be careful to modify this file before to execute the Playbook !!</strong>

 <strong>Needed:</strong>
 It is necessary to install ansible and libselinux-python packages.